Old Fashioned Lemon Meringue Pie

 FILLING

-• Place water, sugar, clear jel and salt in heavy pan.
+• Place water, sugar, clearjel and salt in heavy pan.
 Cook 5 minutes.

 • Remove from burner and add in egg yolks, lemon juice, lemon zest, and unsalted butter and stir constantly until incorporated.